Succession, everything changes. Here are the new rules, the news for 2024

 3. Necessary succession: some shares of the inheritance are reserved by law for the closest relatives, called legitimate heirs.

-The law imposes limitations on freedom disposition of goods: even with a will, there is a “legitimate share” reserved for legitimate heirs.
+The law imposes limitations on freedom disposal of assets: even with a will, there is a “legitimate share” reserved for legitimate heirs.
 The “available share”, i.e. that which the testator can freely attribute, is calculated by subtracting the fractions due to the heirs from the total estate, varying according to the family composition of the person inheriting.

 The legitimate heirs are defined by law and include the spouse, descendants (children, grandchildren), ascendants (parents, grandparents), and other relatives up to the sixth degree.
 The law establishes an order of succession that excludes subsequent orders if there are heirs of a previous order.
 In the absence of heirs, the inheritance devolves to the State.

-Specific examples: if the deceased has children, they inherit in equal parts.
-If there is a spouse and a child, the inheritance is divided 50/50 between the two.
-With more children, the spouse receives 1/3 of the inheritance and the children the remaining 2/3, to be divided equally.
-Legitimate children are considered equivalent to adopted children, those born out of wedlock, and natural children.
+Specific examples: If the deceased has children, they inherit in equal shares.
+If there is a spouse and a child, the inheritance is split 50/50 between the two.
+With multiple children, the spouse receives 1/3 of the inheritance and the children the remaining 2/3, to be divided equally.
+Legitimate children are considered equal to adopted children, those born out of wedlock, and natural ones.

 #Succession #rules #news